Skip to main content

-Lough Neagh Partnership has installed a Livestream camera on the old Torpedo Platform at Antrim Bay in Lough Neagh.
-This will enable closer monitoring of two Amber listed species -the Black-Headed Gull and Common Tern which nest on the platform every year.
-This livestream means that everyone can follow the birds and everything that happens throughout the breeding season.
-The Torpedo Platform is one of several breeding sites around the lough all of which are surveyed and monitored on a regular basis by the Lough Neagh Partnership Team.
+Lough Neagh Partnership has installed a live stream camera on the old Torpedo Platform at Antrim Bay in Lough Neagh.
+This enables closer monitoring of two Amber listed species – the Black-headed Gull and Common Tern which nest on the platform every year.
+This live stream means that everyone can follow the birds and everything that happens throughout the breeding season.
+The Torpedo Platform is one of several breeding sites around the Lough, all of which are surveyed and monitored on a regular basis by the Lough Neagh Partnership team.

-In addition to the installation of Livestream.
-Lough Neagh Partnership installed a replacement barrier around the perimeter of the Platform to help reduce chick mortality and improve productivity at the site.
-The partnership has also funded Antrim Boat club to purchase three new marker buoys which will allow them to set a new racecourse and reduce disturbance during the breeding season.
+In addition to the installation of the live stream, Lough Neagh Partnership has installed a replacement barrier around the perimeter of the platform to help reduce chick mortality and improve productivity at the site.
+The Partnership has also funded Antrim Boat Club to purchase three new marker buoys allowing them to set a new racecourse and reduce disturbance during the breeding season.
 Boat users are requested to stay at least 100m from the site during the breeding season (15 March – 31 July).

 Common Tern (Sterna Hirundo)